peter88213/mdnovhelp-en/source/section_menu.rst

-With **Section > Export section descriptions**, you can create a text document with a **full synopsis** containing part/chapter headings and section descriptions that can be edited and reimported.
+With **Section > Export section descriptions**, you can create a text document with a **full synopsis** containing part/chapter headings and section descriptions, that can be opened with any text editor.
 File name suffix is ``_sections``.